EB corbos Linux SDK

 base: ../root.yaml

-# Add the EB corbos Linux apt repo to provide the boostrap package
+# Add the EB corbos Linux apt repo to provide the bootstrap package

 use_ebcl_apt: true